-1. eve that True alcohol is a drug.
-False 2. eve none True e of my behaviour or attitudes change when I drink.
-False 3. eve that True © some prescription and non-prescription drugs can affect my driving ability.
-False 4. eve I ca True n have a couple of drinks and still be a good driver.
-False 5. eve ever rybody who drinks alcohol forgets parts of the party.
-False 6. ieve alco True ohol is a stimulant.
-False 7. ieve I ca True an be charged with impaired driving only if I register over .08 BAC on a breathalyzer.
-False 8. ieve my True © drinking is my business and no one else's.
-False 9. ieve that t one drink will not hurt anyone.
-False 10 able to predict and control the amount I drink at all times.
+1. ieve that True [©] alcohol is a drug.
+False 2. ieve none True e of my behaviour or attitudes change when I drink.
+False 3. ieve that True [©] some prescription and non-prescription drugs can affect my driving ability.
+False 4. ieve I cai True [©] n have a couple of drinks and still be a good driver.
+False 5. ieve ever True [©] rybody who drinks alcohol forgets parts of the party.
+False 6. lieve alco ohol is a stimulant.
+False 7. lieve I ca True n be charged with impaired driving only if I register over .08 BAC on a breathalyzer.
+False 8. lieve my True drinking is my business and no one else's.
+False 9. lieve that one drink will not hurt anyone.
+False n able to True predict and control the amount I drink at all times.
 False • complete this questionnaire, review Common Myths about Alcohol.
-Then discuss their ave them determine the correct answers) Source: Newfoundland & Labrador Safety Council, Think First
+Then discuss their twe them determine the correct answers according to what they have learned so far.)

+Source: Newfoundland & Labrador Safety Council, Think First